 In this lesson pupils become acquainted with a story presenting the adventures of Mickey Mouse, Minnie Mouse, Goofy and Pluto.
 Pupils already know the phrases used in the story from previous lessons; new words and phrases are introduced, but they are restricted to a minimum to enable pupils to listen and play for fun.
-At Starter A level of the course, there are no speech bubbles in the stories, but the pictures are always accompanied by an audio recording.
+At Starter B level of the course, speech bubbles appear in the story to a very limited extent, while pictures are always accompanied by an audio recording.
 Once pupils listen to the story, they can act it out in the classroom.

 In this lesson pupils revise the most important words and phrases from a given unit, practising various language skills, mainly listening, speaking and interaction, through listening comprehension exercises and games.
-In order to play the games, pupils need to cut out cards at the back of the Pupil's Book.
+In order to play the games pupils need to cut out cards at the back of the Pupil's Book.